Eulalio Gutiérrez: Early life and political career

-He was born on the Hacienda de Santo Domingo, in the municipality of Ramos Arizpe, Coahuila.
+Eulalio Gutiérrez Ortiz was born on 2 February 1881, on the Hacienda de Santo Domingo, in the municipality of Ramos Arizpe, Coahuila.
+His parents were Jesús Gutiérrez and Ciriaca Ortiz.
 In his youth he was a shepherd and a miner in Concepción del Oro, Zacatecas, where after some years he was named mayor of the municipality.

 After joining Ricardo Flores Magón's Mexican Liberal Party (Partido Liberal Mexicano) for a short period, he affiliated with the Anti-reelectionist Party (Partido Antirreleccionista) of Francisco I. Madero in 1909.

 As with many revolutionaries, Gutiérrez was not a trained soldier, but combat in the Mexican Revolution showed his skill.
 He participated in the Mexican Revolution, after which he returned to his native state where he was elected mayor of Ramos Arizpe.
 After the coup d'état of Victoriano Huerta, he took up arms again and placed himself under the orders of Pablo González Garza in the Constitutionalist Army of Venustiano Carranza.

 Francisco Villa (left), Eulalio Gutiérrez (center), and Emiliano Zapata (right) at the Mexican National Palace (1914).

-During the Aguascalientes Convention, he was named the provisional president of the Republic on November 1, 1914, and assumed the position two days later.
+During the Aguascalientes Convention, he was named the provisional president of the Republic on November 2, 1914, and assumed the position two days later.
 His cabinet was composed of Lucio Blanco as Interior Minister; José Vasconcelos as Minister for Public Instruction and Fine Arts; Valentín Gama as Minister for Public Works; Felícitos Villarreal as Finance Minister; José Isabel Robles as Minister of War (Guerra y Marina); Manuel Palafox as Agriculture Minister; Manuel Chao as Mayor of the Distrito Federal; Mateo Almanza as Commander of the National Guard (Guarnición de México), and Pánfilo Natera as president of the Supreme Military Tribunal.

 A month after he took office, revolutionary leaders Francisco Villa and Emiliano Zapata took Mexico City.
 Gutiérrez's government was moved to the national capital, now in the hands of the Army of the Convention.
 Relations with Villa were strained to the point Villa had ordered the Minister of War (his superior), to execute President Gutiérrez in January 1915.
 In 1915, Gutiérrez told Vasconcelos that "The Mexican landscape smells of blood."
 Gutiérrez decided to leave the capital on January 16, 1915, and moved his government to San Luis Potosí, where he declared both Villa and Carranza traitors to the "revolutionary spirit" and formally resigned the presidency on July 2, 1915.
 Another source gives the date of his resignation as May 1915.